zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Visit your application

 You've deployed your code to Heroku.
 You can now instruct Heroku to execute a process type.
-Heroku does this by running the associated command in a [dyno](dynos) - a lightweight container which is the basic unit of composition on Heroku.
+Heroku does this by running the associated command in a [dyno](dynos), which is a lightweight container that is the basic unit of composition on Heroku.

 Let's ensure we have one dyno running the `web` process type: